Netflix/spectator-cpp/libs/config/README.md

 The `Config` class serves as the configuration object for the Registry class, which manages how metrics are sent to SpectatorD.
 The `Config` constructor takes two parameters.
 The first parameter is required and is a `WriterConfig` object.
 This object defines how metrics will be sent to `SpectatorD`.
-The second parameter `extraTags` is a unordered map of strings allowing you to provide additional tags to all of your metrics.
+The second parameter `extraTags` is an unordered map of strings allowing you to provide additional tags to all of your metrics.
 Extra tags are additional key-value pairs attached to all metrics and will be merged with environment-derived tags.

 ## Usage